koeppl/separate_chaining/README.md

 - Since a bucket is split into a key and a value array, there is no natural `std::pair` representation of an element.
   This means that an iterator has to create a pair on the fly, which can cause a slowdown.
   Instead, you can use the navigator interface with the methods `key()` and `value()`.
+- If you want to process and delete processed elements like you would do with a stack or queue, start at `rbegin_nav` and end at `rend_nav`, using decremental operation on the navigator object.